felixuxx/Flashpay/contrib/exchange-tos-tops-v0-en.rst

 * due to acts or omissions of third parties (including auxiliary persons of TOPS),

 unless these losses or damages are attributable to gross negligence or willful misconduct on the part of TOPS.
-TOPS shall compensate property damage and financial losses per loss event up to a maximum of CHF 1,000.
+Liability caps are set at CHF 1,000 for certain loss events.
 Liability for consequential damages, loss of profit or loss of data is - to the extent permitted by law - excluded in any case.

 Use; misuse
 --------------------

-Users shall indemnify TOPS for any damages or losses incurred by TOPS due to non-compliance with these GTC or legal requirements, due to incorrect or incomplete information provided by users or the incorrect execution of instructions.
+Users shall indemnify TOPS for any damages or losses incurred by TOPS due to non-compliance with these ToS or legal requirements, due to incorrect or incomplete information provided by users or the incorrect execution of instructions.